evkx/evkx.github.io/content/models/volkswagen/id.7/ID.7_Pro_S/_index.md

 The Volkswagen ID.7 Pro S, with dimensions of 4961 mm in length, 1862 mm in width, and 1532 mm in height, falls into E-segment cars, also known as executive cars, are larger and more luxurious than their D-segment counterparts.
 They are designed to offer superior comfort, advanced technology, and high performance, making them suitable for a specific set of drivers.
 The Volkswagen ID.7 Pro S is available in a total of 13 paint colors, including both solid and metallic options.
 Some of these paint options include two-tone paints where the roof and upper part of the body are painted in a different color, providing a distinctive and stylish look.

-You can select from multiple wheel options in different sizes on the Volkswagen ID.7 Pro S, allowing you to customize your vehicle to suit your style and driving preferences.
+The Volkswagen ID.7 Pro S offers multiple wheel options in different sizes, allowing you to customize your vehicle to suit your style and driving preferences.
 The available tire and wheel combinations include:

 - 235/55 tires on 19" rims front and 255/50 tires on 19" rims rear
 - 235/50 tires on 20" rims front and 255/45 tires on 20" rims rear
 - 235/45 tires on 21" rims front and 255/40 tires on 21" rims rear

-More narrow wheels will improve consumption and give a longer range, while wider wheels will provide better traction and handling.
+Narrower wheels improve consumption and provide a longer range, while wider wheels offer better traction and handling.

 The car has four [regular doors](../../../../technology/doors/) and a [liftgate](../../../../technology/doors/#liftgate).